Rufus For Real

 chicken gyro bowls with avocado, cucumber, tzatziki and fresh herbs

-• Make the tzatziki ahead — Let it rest at least 30–60 minutes so the garlic mellows and the flavors deepen.
+• Make the tzatziki ahead: Let it rest for at least 30 minutes so the garlic mellows and the flavors come together.

-• Chop everything small — Smaller pieces = more flavor in each bite and better bowl balance.
+• Chop everything small: Smaller pieces mean better texture and more flavor in every bite.

-• Finish with lemon and fresh herbs — It brightens the whole bowl and ties the gyro flavors together.
+• Finish with lemon and herbs: A squeeze of lemon and fresh herbs brightens everything and ties the flavors together.

 350